Soulbind-Protocol/sdk/README.md

 getCreatedToken(eventId, tokenId?): Promise<[ApiResponse](#apiresponse)<[TokenData](#tokendata)>>

 Get a created SBT - use when you need the most current TokenData directly from chain.
-Pass in tokenId to populate the issuedTo property with who owns that particular tokenId.
+Pass in tokenId to populate the issuedTo property with token owner data.

 ```js
 const eventId = 'EventIdHere';